DALAI-project/CornerAPI/README.md

 `uvicorn api:app --host 0.0.0.0 --port 8080`

-You can also start the API with Gunicorn as the process manager (find more information at https://fastapi.tiangolo.com/deployment/server-workers/):
+You can also start the API with Gunicorn as the process manager (find more information [here](https://fastapi.tiangolo.com/deployment/server-workers/)):

 `gunicorn api:app --workers 2 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:8080`